nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-09-llc_financial_management.md

 Some popular accounting software options for LLCs include:

--   [QuickBooks Online](https://quickbooks.intuit.com/online/): A cloud-based accounting solution that offers various features, such as invoicing, expense tracking, and financial reporting.
+-   <a href="https://quickbooks.intuit.com/online/" target="_blank">QuickBooks Online</a>: A cloud-based accounting solution that offers various features, such as invoicing, expense tracking, and financial reporting.
 It also integrates with third-party apps to automate tasks and save time.
 <a id="tax-planning">

--   [Xero](https://www.xero.com/): A user-friendly, cloud-based accounting software that provides a wide range of features, including bank reconciliation, inventory management, and payroll.
+-   <a href="https://www.xero.com/" target="_blank">Xero</a>: A user-friendly, cloud-based accounting software that provides a wide range of features, including bank reconciliation, inventory management, and payroll.
 Xero also offers numerous integrations with other business tools.

--   [FreshBooks](https://www.freshbooks.com/): An easy-to-use invoicing and accounting software designed for small businesses and freelancers.
+-   <a href="https://www.freshbooks.com/" target="_blank">FreshBooks</a>: An easy-to-use invoicing and accounting software designed for small businesses and freelancers.
 FreshBooks offers time tracking, expense management, and customizable invoices, among other features.

 ## Tax Planning